Protective Clothing. Visibility Clothing for

 In order to maintain the conspicuity of a wearer the background fabric of a garment must not fade or lose colour.
 Consequently, the ability of a high-visibility garment fabric to withstand the effects of sunlight is assessed by exposing it to a Xenon arc lamp.
 Similarly, materials are assessed for colourfastness to agents such as a wash liquor or dry cleaning solvent.

 Eight fluorescent colours are defined for use; ranging from a fluorescent green through to fluorescent pink.
 These colours are specified in terms of their colour co-ordinates and their luminance.
 The defined colours are assessed by spectrophotometer measurement; this is carried out under specific conditions, on both new material and Xenon arc exposed specimens.

-Standard EN 340, the general requirements for PPE clothing assumes that garments will provide an adequate level of performance during their time in use.
+Standard EN ISO 13688: 2013, the general requirements for PPE clothing, assumes that garments will provide an adequate level of performance during their time in use.
 This includes a provision to assess the dimensional stability of materials to after-care treatments, such as domestic or industrial washing, and dry cleaning.

 The light reflective properties of tape are assessed using a photometer which measures the amount of light that is reflected back towards its point of origin.
 The instrument determines how light is reflected when garment tape is seen, effectively, at different distances and at different entrance angles.
 Retro-reflectivity is measured on both new and pre-treated materials.

 High visibility is not simply a function of using the correct materials in a garment’s construction.
 The design of a garment also influences visibility aspects of a garment, and so this is assessed.
 Garment assessment requires classification of a garment, which determines its likely end-use.
 Garments are also examined to determine if they are ergonomically sound.